diogoaurelio/schedoscopeWiki/Test-Framework.md

     }

-Using this approach, test resource files can be managed comfortably within the standard maven project location, and are made available during the local mode testing.
+Using this approach, test resource files can be managed comfortably within the standard Maven project location, and are made available during the local mode testing.

 ## Testing against Minicluster